DenisSerbin/AWS-ML-Engineer-Course-CapstoneProject/README.md

-# Capstone Project "Information retrieval using a retriever-reranker ensemble in AWS SageMaker"
+# Capstone Project "Information retrieval using a retriever - re-ranker ensemble in AWS SageMaker"

 The project is motivated by the Kaggle competition “Learning Equality - Curriculum Recommendations” (https://www.kaggle.com/competitions/learning-equality-curriculum-recommendations), which focuses on building efficient ML models that could match educational content (files and videos in all kinds of formats) to curriculum (K-12) topics.